 |A guideline provides information on the recommended practices for a given topic area.
 Guidelines are for information only and departments are not required to comply.
 They are intended to help departments understand the appropriate approach to addressing a particular issue or doing a particular task.|

 A discussion paper is not endorsed policy, it instead leverages research and current thinking to explore environmental impacts, new trends, new technologies and ideas to help generate discussion across the sector on how the government should respond to such changes.
 Discussion papers may lead to the development of a policy or other QGEA document.

 |Similar to a guideline, but usually shorter in terms on content and length.|

 |Provides a standard structure for certain documents which allows agencies to adopt, use and adapt for their own purposes.|

 QGEA governance provides a mechanism for developing, reviewing and consulting on the QGEA documents.
-It uses a defined consultation process (Queensland Government employees only) which includes significant collaboration across the sector to ensure that the true impact and risks of creating (or not creating) a mandate is considered.
+It uses a defined consultation process (Queensland Government employees only) which includes significant collaboration across the sector, using our Discussion platform, to ensure that the true impact and risks of creating (or not creating) a mandate is considered.
 The process also defines the roles and responsibilities for approval of the various QGEA document types.